-Take a detour off the Gibb River Road 4WD track and head deep into Kimberley wilderness areas few have experienced.
+Take a detour off the Gibb River Road 4WD track and head deep into the Kimberley wilderness areas few have experienced.
 Hike and fly by helicopter to one of Australia’s most scenic landmarks – Mitchell Falls – camp under the starriest skies and fish the richest waters.

 4 - 6 days